Saeed-Sabra/Graduation-project/README.md

 2. Install backend dependencies: `cd Backend && npm i`
 3. Install frontend dependencies: `cd Frontend && npm i --force`
 4. Run the project: `npm run con`

-Visit [http://localhost:3000](http://localhost:3000) in your browser to access the application.
+5. **Open the Application**: Open your browser and navigate to [http://localhost:3000](http://localhost:3000) or the specific port where the application automatically opens.

 ## Usage